At the end of a subdivision or multiple dwelling development, a Survey Plan must be lodged with Council for approval.

 - Easements over trust land and reserves (PDF 727 KB) – Dealing number 716055287.

-If you prefer to ask our solicitors to prepare easement documents on your behalf, at your cost, please include the Request for preparation of legal documentation form (PDF 358 KB) with your preliminary plan sealing request when it is lodged.
+If you prefer to ask our solicitors to prepare easement or easement surrender documents on your behalf, at your cost, please include the Request for preparation of legal documentation form (PDF 358 KB) with your preliminary plan sealing request when it is lodged.
+Please note, all easements between private parties are to be prepared by your solicitors.

 In some cases, execution of legal documents by Council may be needed where there is no survey plan to be endorsed.
 A Request for execution of legal documentation form (PDF 263 KB) is used for: